0xMukesh/hashnode-blogs/ckyoi2msj040g7ns1gid8aye0.md

 dotenv.config();
 ```

-Let's finally add the piece of code which connects our express application to mongodb
+Let's finally add the piece of code which connects our express application to MongoDB

 ```js
 mongoose